SAP-samples/teched2025-DA160/exercises/ex5/README.md

 ![ccshare](images/0510-confirmshare2.png)

+>[!IMPORTANT]
+> At this point, the sap-bdc-connect-sdk is required to publish the data product to the SAP BDC Catalog.
+If you are interested in performing these steps, then please refer to the steps in this [workbook](https://trials.cfapps.eu10-004.hana.ondemand.com/learning-journey/ws_bdc/dbx-enhance-data-product).
+If you want to just view and install the already prepared data product, continue with the next part of the exercise.
+>Please keep in mind that the data product that you will share with the SDK will not readily appear in the SAP BDC Catalog.

 Congratulations!
 You have successfully shared the data product created in SAP Databricks to BDC.
 In order to leverage this data in datasphere, the next step will be install the data product in datasphere.

 ## Exercise 5.2 Hands-on: Install the Enhanced Data Product in Datasphere